What You’re Made of Matters

 Use It or Lose It

+But it’s not inevitable.
+Resistance training can not only prevent muscle loss, it can reverse it – even into your 50s and beyond.
 Think of muscle as your health retirement account.
 The more you invest early, the more protected and resilient you’ll be later in life.
 And just like financial savings, it’s never too late to start making smart deposits.

 Why Excess Body Fat Harms Health